ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **SendQueuedHits**

-  Forces the library to send all hits in the offline queue no matter how many are currently queued.
+  Forces the library to send all hits in the offline queue, regardless of how many hits are currently queued.

   * Here is the syntax for this method: